Denied Entry to Canada

 What is an Application for Rehabilitation?

 An application for rehabilitation is a way of applying to determine if you are no longer inadmissible on criminal grounds.
 Under most circumstances it must be filed at least 5 years after the completion of your sentence, at the nearest visa office (or in the US at a Port of Entry).
 For particularly serious crimes it must be filed after 10 years.
 Early applications can be made, and may be granted under very special circumstances.
-An application for rehabilitation must be submitted even if you are only applying for the free assessment to determine the length of your inadmissibility.
+An application for rehabilitation must be submitted even if you are only applying for the Canadian government's free assessment to determine the length of your inadmissibility.

 If your application is accepted, you will no longer require TRPs to enter Canada.

 If I inadmissible because of crime, must I submit an application of rehabilitation?